DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Second one, it wasn't much different in its appearance aside from being _smaller_.
 With a height, comparable to Kai's own, it didn't look all that strong comparing to previous one.

-...But what with this this pressure.
+_But what with this this pressure._

-...Size-wise previous was certainly a winner, but its speech shows a intelligence of a whole new level.
+_Size-wise previous was certainly a winner, but it'ss speech shows a intelligence of a whole new level._

-"What are you"
+"What are you?"

 "As you can see, just a human"